TahmidAhmed2000/Gov1347/posts/week_6.md

 ## Conclusion

 It is interesting to note the significant impact changes in these particular demographic blocs have on democratic vote share.
-We see many traditionaly red states that turn to blue.
+We see many traditionally red states that turn to blue.
 Additionally, there are some advantages with this demographic bloc model.
 Under this model, we are essentially fitting one regression across states as opposed to fitting a regression for each state.
 By using a pooled model as opposed to an unpooled model, we are able to capture correlation across states using the same constants and slopes from our regression.
 Furthermore, a pooled model relies less on data from each particular state, which helps to drive strength from states that are less data-sparse.